niharhEAVR/Cohort-3.0-DevOPs/02_class/01_notes/04_local_settings.md

    (Replace `Ubuntu` with your actual WSL distribution name if different.)
 3. Press **Enter**, and it will open your Linux home folder.

-- Then copy the my_token.pem from the download folder and paste the file in the ubuntu directory or in the .ssh folder of the ubuntu directory
+4. Then copy the my_token.pem from the download folder and paste the file in the ubuntu directory or in the .ssh folder of the ubuntu directory

-## What the command actually does?
+5. it is the easiest, now need to write any `cp` or `mv` command except the permission command `(chmod)`

+---
+---
+---

 ### **Understanding `chmod 600` and `chmod 700` in Linux File Permissions**